qoherent/ria-hub-docs/docs/content/Help/support.md

 ## Collecting Stacktrace by Command Line

-Gitea could use Golang's pprof handler and toolchain to collect stacktrace and other runtime information.
+RIA Hub could use Golang's pprof handler and toolchain to collect stacktrace and other runtime information.

 If the web UI stops working, you could try to collect the stacktrace by command line: